 The United Solar Challenge (USC) is the only competition in the Middle East and North Africa (MENA) that is officially recognized by the International Solarcar Federation (ISF).
-The first event, the Abu Dhabi Solar Challenge, was held in the United Arab Emirates (UAE) in January 2015, and will return to the UAE in 2022.
+The first event, the Abu Dhabi Solar Challenge, was held in the United Arab Emirates (UAE) in January 2015, and will return to the UAE again.

 While the USC seeks to encourage competition among engineering students, it is also aimed at providing a means to convert their knowledge into real world solutions that promote energy efficiency.
 It brings together students with diverse backgrounds from around the world and enables them to compete their hand-built solar powered cars in some of the most exciting destinations in the world.
 Aside from its broad mission of supporting and encouraging bright young minds to succeed in STEM fields related to energy efficiency and future transportation in multi-disciplined learning, the USC also aims to:

 Encourage partnerships between international teams and institutions of higher learning in the USC host countries to facilitate knowledge transfer and foster collaboration to help them participate in other future ISF events.

 Adopt vehicle design and sporting regulations that enable cars designed for different events and across multiple years to participate and compete fairly and safely.

 Unite the solar car community by involving organizers, officials, scrutineers, judges and observers from across all ISF-recognized competitions to participate in running the event.

 The next USC will be held in the UAE in 2023 with an exciting route that will traverse most of the Emirates.
 The event is comprised of scrutineering/qualifying followed by 6 days of on-road challenge as follows:

 USC Grand Prix/Qualifying (3 day track race)

 USC Road challenge

 The official Rules and Regulations document may be requested by emailing competitions@GlobalEEE.org.